Parasites Mediate Sexual Trait Divergence

 I have used this experimental setup to look at how parasites impact nestling development, physiology, immune responses, survival, and sexual trait development, as well as how mites impact adult behaviors like territory settlement, incubation, and provisioning.

 Melanin Sexual Traits: Linking Parasites to Gene Expression

 The color that individual barn swallows develop as fledglings is predictive of their color as breeding adults, despite repeated molting of feathers.
 However, in collaboration with Dr. Joanna Hubbard, we have shown that variation in melanin-based color in barn swallows is due largely (~70%) to differences in early environment.
-With only about 18% of color expression explained by additive genetic variation (which is quite low for a melanin trait).
+With only about 18% of color expression explained by additive genetic variation (which is low for a melanin trait).

 To better understand how genes and the environment are interacting to influence the expression of melanin color in barn swallows, I set up a large field experiment to cross-foster eggs and manipulate parasites in nests.
 Working with Dr. Scott Taylor, I am now working to analyze gene expression data from developing feather tissue collected in this experiment.
-The goal is to understand how the early environment interacts with genes in the melanin pathway to influence the life-long expression of a melanin-based sexual signal.
+The goal is to understand how the early environment interacts with genes in the melanin pathway to influence the life-long expression of a melanin-based sexual signals.